arunsrin/arunsrin.mkdocs/home/books/reviews/immune.md

 --

+## Apoptosis

-Apoptosis - cells neatly kill themselves in a self recycling manner.
+Cells neatly kill themselves in a self recycling manner.
 Killer cells do their job by sending a signal to infected cells to do this.
 They look through a 'window' to see what kind of proteins these cells are building.
 If they see the bad kind e.g. Viruses, they tell the cell to self destruct.